Evaluation #3714

 and 2.
 To make sure I get the right API.

-Updated by Kathy Zastoupil about 1 month ago
+Updated by Kathy Zastoupil 3 months ago

 Yes a Flow can reconize when a content document (Salesforce File) is created.

-Updated by Kathy Zastoupil 30 days ago
+Updated by Kathy Zastoupil 3 months ago

 Response from Docuvault: